webability/Box/readme.txt

 - Add set/get directly in boxes to read and set input/outputs instead of calling methods

 ----

+Build 5: 2012/03/27:
+- parameterBox implemented
+- Example of product catalog with XML and parameterBox added

 Build 4: 2012/03/21:
 - Messages adjusted to include DomCore messages